vestrel00/contacts-android/howto/howto-integrate-googlecontacts-custom-data.md

-# How do I integrate the google Contacts custom data?
+# How do I integrate the Google Contacts custom data?

 This library provides extensions for custom data from the [Google Contacts][google-contacts] app; `FileAs` and `UserDefined`, which allows you to read and write Google Contacts data for all of your